Installation#

 • Linux: sudo apt-get install gcc

-• ⚠️ each CUDA version has a maximum supported gcc version.
-This StackOverflow answer lists the maximum supported gcc version for each CUDA version.
+• ⚠️ Each CUDA version has a maximum supported gcc version, as listed in This StackOverflow answer.
 If necessary, use sudo apt-get install gcc-<min_version> instead, with the appropriate <min_version>.

 👉 Check C installation with: gcc --version on Linux and where.exe cl.exe on Windows.